FarronF/limerick-council-meetings/meetings/2020/10/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 8th September 2020.md

 property at 3 Abbeyview, Askeaton, Co.
 Limerick to Mr. Phillip McKnight and the

-intention to bring Section 183 Notice to Full Council, for approval.--- 3
+intention to bring Section 183 Notice to Full Council, for approval.
+---
+3

 Councillor O’Brien requested an update in relation to the proposed sale of land in